vygr/ChrysaLisp/docs/VP_VM.md

 host OS ABI calls, take parameters in registers and not via the stack !
 All functions define their register inputs and outputs, and document register trashes if they can.
-The `(assign)` function will do any parameter mapping and copying for you, it will tell you if it can't due to a circular mapping so you can add a temp.
+The `(assign)` function will do any parameter mapping and copying for you, it'll tell you if it can't due to a circular mapping so you can add a temp.
 Assignment will not attempt to spill to the stack or assign temp registers !